Hme89/PIV/README.md

 - python-scikit-image
 - cython

-All these are availible through the python package installer pip.
+All these are available through the python package installer pip.

 2. Usage
 -------------------------------
-Use
+- Ensure the correct path is set in 'piv.py', and run it with the python interpreter.
+- Plotting and saving is currently only supported by commenting in/out the appropriate lines in 'piv.py'.
+- Solution arrays is saved in a compressed pickled file, and may be investigated further using 'explore.py'

 3. Testing
 -------------------------------
-Yes
+No